Hiring, Training, and Supervision of Instructional Support Staff

 Written notification should be provided to each successful applicant making explicit the teaching assignment and the terms of the teaching appointment, as well as expectations for training and orientation.
 Applicants who are not appointed as teaching fellows should be informed in writing at the same time so that they can make alternative arrangements for financial support before the academic year begins.
 If a student who has been offered an appointment receives funding from another source or for other reasons declines the opportunity, that appointment may be offered to another GSAS student after direct consultation with GSAS, and in accordance with the priorities described above.

-Departments should reassign teaching fellows from a course that is under-enrolled to one that is over-subscribed, within certain limits.
+As soon as possible in the semester, departments should reassign teaching fellows from courses that are under-enrolled to those that are over-subscribed, within certain limits.
 Reassignments should be made on the basis of the graduate student’s prior indication of courses or areas in which he or she is prepared to teach.
 Departments should offer reassignments in ways that will minimize the number of teaching fellows with multiple preparations.
 If no reassignment is possible, the financial commitment will be honored, even if no instructional support is needed in the course.
 In this case, the teaching fellow should perform meaningful work for the department or committee, preferably in support of undergraduate instruction.
-Such reassignment must be approved by the Office of Undergraduate Education (firstname.lastname@example.org).
+Such reassignment must be approved by the Office of Undergraduate Education (email@example.com).

 Finally, be aware that immigration regulations limit the employment of international students to twenty hours per week while school is in session.
 This limitation also applies to teaching fellowships and research assistantships.
 Therefore, international students’ teaching cannot exceed .57 FTE time during each term.

 For additional information about teaching fellow appointments, please refer to the "Teaching" page of the GSAS website.

 Training and Supervision of Instructional Support Staff